-If this is you, don’t get discouraged or feel ashamed.
+If this is you, don’t get discouraged.
 This is waaaay more common than you think.
 In fact, getting your budget off the ground is one of the hardest parts of fixing your finances.
-But, if you can just make it through that first month or two, if you can just play catch-up and get ahead, you’ll be setting yourself up for a lifetime of financial fitness.
+But, if you can just make it through those first few months — if you can just play catch-up and get ahead — you can set yourself up for a lifetime of financial fitness.

 Great question Jennifer, and it’s one I’m sure many of our other readers have.
 So, let’s dig in!